Harish-Chandra bimodules over rational Cherednik algebras

 \subsection{Bimodules with minimal support.}

-We give a complete description of the category of HC $H_{c}(\fS_n)$-bimodules with minimal support when the parameter $c$ has the form $c = r/m$, for $m$ a divisor of $n$.
-In particular, we show that the upper bound on the number of irreducibles obtained in the previous subsection is achieved in this case.
-Throughout this subsection, we denote $q := n/m$.
+We give a complete description of the category of HC $H_{c}(n)$-bimodules with minimal support when the parameter $c$ has the form $c = r/m$, for $m$ a divisor of $n$.
+In particular, we show that in this case the normal subgroup $N$ in Proposition \ref{prop:semisimple} is trivial.
+Throughout this subsection, we denote $k := n/m$.
 For convenience, we assume that $c > 0$, we will deal with the case $c < 0$ at the end of this subsection.
 The following is our main result.